-WARNING!
-Always wear eye and hearing protection when discharging your firearm.
+eye and hearing protection when discharging your firearm.
+Failure to use proper protective equipment may lead to property damage and/or personal injury.
 See "The Ten Commandments of Firearm Safety," on page 2.

-Point the muzzle at your intended target.

-Disengage the safety mechanism by moving the safety lever to the "FIRE" position.

-With the target acquired and the butt of the firearm mounted firmly against your shoulder, pull the trigger.
+- 1. Point the muzzle at your intended target. - Disengage the safety mechanism by moving the safety lever to the "FIRE" or "F" position. - With the butt of the firearm firmly mounted against your shoulder and target acquired, pull the trigger.
 The firearm will discharge each time the trigger is pulled and the action is cycled until the magazine and chamber are empty.

 WARNING!
-If a cartridge does not discharge when the trigger is pulled (misfire), keep the firearm pointed in a safe direction and wait one minute before opening the bolt.
-See: "To Unload the Firearm," on page 14.
+If a cartridge does not discharge when the trigger is pulled (misfire), keep the firearm pointed in a safe direction and wait one minute before opening the bolt and ejecting the cartridge.
+Failure to control the direction of a firearm when it is discharge may lead to property damage, personal injury and/or death.

 WARNING!
-If the "report" of the shot is noticeably softer or louder or any way irregular, keep the firearm pointed in a safe direction; unload the firearm and check for bore obstructions.
-See: "To Remove a Barrel Obstruction," on page 11.
+If the "report" of the shot is noticeable softer or louder or in any way irregular, keep the firearm pointed in a safe direction; unload the firearm and check for bore obstructions.
+See: "To Remove a Barrel obstruction," on page 11.
+Discharging the firearm with a dirty and/or obstructed barrel may lead to property damage, personal injury and/or death.

-- Engage the safety mechanism by moving the safety lever rearward to the "SAFE" position. - Open the action by raising the bolt handle, then pulling the bolt fully rearward. - Look into the ejection port, visually check the chamber and magazine making sure the firearm is completely unloaded.
+- Engage the safety mechanism by moving the safety lever rearward to the "SAFE" or "S" position. - Open the action by raising the bolt handle and then pull the bolt fully rearward. - Look into the ejection port, visually check the chamber and magazine, making sure the firearm is completely unloaded.